-[American Depositary Shares
+American Depositary Shares

-, as depositary, will register and deliver the ADSs.
-Each ADS will represent ownership of ordinary shares, deposited with , as custodian for the depositary.
-Each ADS will also represent ownership of any other securities, cash or other property which may be held by the depositary.
-The depositary's corporate trust office at which the ADSs will be administered is located at .
+The Bank of New York Mellon, as depositary, will register and deliver American Depositary Shares, also referred to as ADSs.
+Each ADSs will represent a right to receive eight Class A ordinary shares deposited with The Hongkong and Shanghai Banking Corporation Limited, as custodian for the depositary in Hong Kong.
+Each ADS will also represent any other securities, cash or other property which may be held by the depositary.
+The deposited Class A ordinary shares together with any other securities, cash or other property held by the depositary are referred to as the deposited securities.
+The depositary's office at which the ADSs will be administered and the Bank of New York Mellon's principal executive office are located at 240 Greenwich Street, New York, NY 10286.